theotchlx/theotchlx/src/pages/blog/articles/pocketbase-baas.md

 You can also read this article [on Medium](https://medium.com/@theo.tchlx/pocketbase-a-ready-to-use-backend-for-your-frontend-projects-da6338c89b02).

 So you need to make a frontend but don't have the time to develop a backend application?
 PocketBase might be the solution you're looking for!
-It's a free and open-source frontend-agnostic backend written in Go.
+It's a free and open source frontend-agnostic backend written in Go.
 You can set it up in minutes and focus entirely on your frontend.

 In this article, we'll cover: